Saturday, September 19, 2009

 If you wish to comment on any post on this blog, feel free.
 Sign in with your google identity OR use the anonymous option but include your name or screen name.

-I still reserve the right to review all comments and decide if they will be published or not.
+I will review all comments and decide if they will be published or not.
 For example, you may refer to me by "Booted Harleydude" or its short-form, "BHD", but not by another name.
 References to me by another name get deleted because I separate my blogger identity from my personal identity.
 That's not the same thing as anonymity, because my blogger and website identities are the same and have been for over a decade.

 Ultimately, my blog is an expression of my personal opinions.
 If you don't like my opinions, say so and own your remarks, or surf elsewhere.

-Acknowledgment: some of the language used above is from the anonymous posting policy of a blog written by a friend.
+Acknowledgment: some of the language used above is from the anonymous commenting policy of a blog written by a friend.
 Used with permission.

 Tef said...